susheel-aroskar/pype/OVERVIEW.md

   Content-Type preservation, JWT-based auth, and configurable queue sizes and timeouts.
-- `pype-client`: a synchronous client library exposing `ServiceClient` (for backends), `PypeClient` (for callers), and the four collect-side primitives.
+- `pype-client`: a synchronous client library exposing `ServiceClient` (for backend services), `PypeClient` (for callers), and the four collect-side primitives.
 - 131 tests passing, with `mypy --strict` and `ruff` clean.
 - `client/tests/integration/test_demo.py` — a guided, color-coded demo that
   exercises every capability against a real subprocess server.
-Run with `pytest client/tests/integration/test_demo.py -s -v` and read the transcript.
+Run with `pytest client/tests/integration/test_demo.py -s -v` then read the console transcript.

 ## Honest scope

-This is a prototype.
-The pype server keeps all queues in process memory, so a production deployment would want persistence for in-flight responses and HA replication of the pype server itself.
-Neither is conceptually difficult to add on top of the protocol described here — but both are deliberately out of scope for the take-home assignment.
+This is still a prototype.
+The pype server keeps all queues in process memory.
+A real production deployment may want persistence for in-flight responses or HA replication of the pype server itself.
+Neither is conceptually difficult to add on top of the protocol described here — but both are deliberately kept out of scope for this prototype.